ML Metrics: Pick the Wrong One and Ship a Broken Model (2026)

 FAQ

 What is a good AUC score?
 Context-dependent.
 For fraud detection: 0.95+ is expected.
-For some medical problems: 0.75 can be clinically meaningful.
-Always compare to a baseline.
+For some medical screening problems: 0.75 can be clinically meaningful.
+Always compare to a baseline — a trivial classifier that always predicts the majority class typically achieves AUC of 0.5.

 Should I report metrics on validation or test set?
-Report final metrics on the test set (held out throughout).
+Report final metrics on the test set — held out throughout the entire development process.
 Use the validation set only for model selection and hyperparameter tuning.
+Reporting validation performance after tuning overstates real-world performance because you have implicitly optimized for it.

 What to Learn Next